 \section{Introduction}

 Dialog State Tracking (DST) is a vital component in task-oriented dialog (TOD) systems~\cite{suendermann2011slu,williamsDialogStateTracking2016}, enabling them to understand and maintain the context of a conversation over multiple turns.
 By accurately tracking user intents and relevant information, DST allows systems to reason over dialog states and effectively fulfill user requests.
 However, in the context of spoken dialog, Spoken DST remains a relatively immature research area, with current system performance significantly lagging behind those achieved in written dialog scenarios~\cite{si2023spokenwoz}.

 One of the most common recent approaches is the cascade system.
-It typically involves an Automatic Speech Recognition (ASR) module followed by an eventual ASR correction module and then a written DST component~\cite{williams2016dialog}, often based on models such as T5~\cite{raffel2020exploring}.
-This pipeline approach leverages the strengths of existing text-based DST models and was notably popular in the DSTC11 challenge~\cite{soltau-etal-2023-dstc}, where it was used by the winning system, OLISIA~\cite{jacqmin2023firstDSTC11}.
+The process generally begins with an Automatic Speech Recognition (ASR) module that transcribes spoken language into text.
+This is often followed by an ASR correction module to improve the accuracy of the transcription, and then a written DST component, which is frequently based on models such as \textit{T5}~\cite{raffel2020exploring}.
+This pipeline approach leverages the strengths of existing text-based DST models.
+And it was notably popular in the DSTC-11 challenge~\cite{soltau-etal-2023-dstc}, where a variant was used by the winning system, OLISIA~\cite{jacqmin2023firstDSTC11}.

-Despite its success, the cascade approach faces inherent limitations, as it is highly susceptible to error propagation from the ASR stage, which can degrade the overall accuracy of the system~\cite{DSTErrors}.
+Despite its success, the cascade approach encounters inherent limitations.
+It is highly vulnerable to error propagation originating from the initial ASR stage.
+This can significantly affect the overall accuracy and reliability of the entire system~\cite{DSTErrors}.
 This issue is even more pronounced in real-world scenarios, where ASR systems often struggle with proper nouns and domain-specific terminology, elements that are very frequent in DST slot values~\cite{Budzianowski2018MultiWOZA}.